ivrolan/ros2_utils_tool/README.md

 ## Overview

 The mediassist4_ros_tools package provides various tools for the everyday-usage of ROS2.
-The package provides UI as well as command line functionality.
-Every tool can be used inside the UI as well as the command line.\
+The package provides a UI as well as command line functionality.

 As of now, the tool provides the following functionalities:
 - Encode a video out of a ROSBag video topic to mp4 or mkv
+- Write images of of a ROSBag video topic, either using jpg or png format
 - Write an mp4 or mkv video file to a ROSBag.

 NOTE: The package is still under active development, so more tools might be added later in the future.